With much talk about knowing the length of a catch, we decided to put an end to the question of how long is a trout?

 3) Take the measurement and photograph for future bragging rights!

-No matter what method you use for trout measuring and weighing, always make sure that the catch is over the size limit – don’t take the chance!
+No matter what method you use for assessing how long is a trout, always make sure that the catch is over the size limit – don’t take chances on this!
+Not only is it potentially expensive, but taking trout that are too small has a longer term impact in depleting stocks before fish are ready.